CatcoinCore/Eiquidus-installer/readme.md

 * close screen with "ctrl+a+d"

-Explorer url: register a domain name point at server ip or use with server ip
+Explorer url: register a domain name point dns at server ip or use with server ip

 http://domain-name.com